 • Establishment of completely independent and democratically elected police control and oversight councils, with full power to fire police and to arrest, detain, and indict police officers who brutalize or abuse people or who commit any violation of laws or civil rights and liberties.

 • Recognition of the right of working-class and oppressed communities and communities of color to defend themselves by any means necessary against reactionary violence, police harassment and brutality.

 • Community response services for crime victims.

-• Decriminalization of victimless crimes, including drug possession and substance abuse, and legalization of marijuana and hemp.
+• Decriminalization of victimless crimes, including drug possession and substance abuse, and regulated legalization of all drugs.

 • Sliding scale of fines based on income.

 • Commutation and pardoning of all political prisoners.

 • Legislation to make the recitation of the rights of the accused (the “Miranda warning”) by police mandatory.

 • Immediate dismissal of all prosecution cases where the rights of the accused have been violated.